-Here’s a selection of the very best experiences in Sapporo and Hokkaido to add to your itinerary.
+Here’s a selection of the very best things to do in Sapporo and Hokkaido to add to your itinerary.

 THE THRILL: Moerenuma Park